bigbadbear016/snaplytics-sofethesis/electron-app/README.md

 - Start Django (`Snaplytics/`) before using API-backed screens.
 - If environment variables are needed, define them in a local `.env` file.
+- Staff auth token is required for protected API endpoints.